The Last Man Expanding: Plot

 At Moe's, Homer, Lenny, Carl, and Moe discover Barney has been missing for a week.
 A slim Barney arrives and says he is taking the prescription drug Othinquic for hyperglycemia where weight loss is a side effect.
 News of the drug spreads around town, and the restauranteurs lose business.
 All the overweight citizens start taking the drug except Homer, who is not interested.
 However, Marge is worried about Homer's health, so she asks Homer to take the drug, and he agrees to it.

 Marge discovers that Patty and Selma are engaged to be married after they and their fiancés lost weight.
 She wonders why they are lying about losing weight through diet and exercise instead of admitting they are taking the drug.
 Homer learns the drug is expensive and not covered by insurance, so he cannot afford it.
 He obtains a stolen dose from Fat Tony.
 Walking around town, Marge finds the drug users looking sad and learns that a side effect of the drug is face sagging, which can be fixed with injections of body fat.
 Worried about his safety, she stops Homer from taking the drug and throws it in the trash.
 Suddenly, Fat Tony arrives and kidnaps Homer.

 Fat Tony tries to force-feed Homer so that he can harvest his fat to fix the faces of the people who take the drug.
 Marge arrives with the restauranteurs to demand Homer be released.
 After freeing Homer, Marge asks them to stop taking the drug because to what is happening with their faces.
 Homer tells them that they are unhappy and should love who they are on the inside.
 At home, Marge says Patty and Selma lost their fiances and are holding a ceremony where they marry themselves.
 Marge decides to use the Othinquic she threw away earlier so she can fit into her black dress and wear it to the ceremony.

 Production

 Sidse Babett Knudsen guest starred as the Othinquic pen.
 Knudsen previously guest starred in the twenty-ninth season episode "Throw Grampa from the Dane" as a different character.

 Cultural references

 The weight loss drug Othinquic is a parody of the prescription drug Ozempic.

+"Weight-Loss Drug" song is a parody of The Velvet Underground's Heroin.